rmdes/oGraph-Bluesky-Poster/README.md

 - Display a visual `:og` data preview of the page in the current tab.
 - Copy Data in JSON format with just a click of a button
-- Post the current Tab link + OpenGrah data to Bluesky as Embed Card
+- Post the current Tab link + OpenGrah + Text data to Bluesky as Embed Card
 - Serve as minimal Chrome client to post text to Bluesky